nablarch/nablarch-document/en/application_framework/application_framework/handlers/web/keitai_access_handler.rst

   :local:

-This handler implements the following to operate a Web application in an environment where JavaScript does not work, such as the mobile phone (so called feature phone).
+This handler implements the following to operate a web application in an environment where JavaScript does not work, such as the mobile phone (so called feature phone).

 * From the button name of the button pressed on the screen, dispatch to the expected URL